WPP-Public/Potato-ACE/src/ace/components/combobox/README.md

 `ace-combobox-option-chosen`

 This event is dispatched when an option is chosen by the user, either by clicking on an option or by pressing <kbd>Enter</kbd> when the listbox has a selected option.
-The event name is available as `EVENTS.OUT.OPTION_CHOSEN`, and its `detail` property is composed as follows:
+The event name is available as `EVENTS.OUT.OPTION_CHOSEN` and its `detail` property is composed as follows:

 ```js
 'detail': {